WordPress/gutenberg/packages/create-plugin/templates/plugin/README.md

 At this stage everything is ready to start building complex JavaScript applications.
 As an example I updated the plugin to be a simple Gutenberg Block.

-- Registring the block server side with it's editor script
+- Registering the block server side with it's editor script
 - Updating the JavaScript file to register the block and use JSX to define its `edit` and `save` function.

 You can try for yourself by navigating into Gutenberg and inserting the "Hello World" block.